-

 Is a career in policing right for me?

-Detailing officer eligibility, quizzes for suitability as well as support and benefits when you become an officer.
+Detailing officer eligibility, quizzes for suitability as well as support and benefits of becoming an officer.

 -